openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/02-02-serving/assignment.md

 > **NOTE:** *You can also open this in your own local browser to test the service!*

 ### Scale to Zero
-The `greeter` service will automatically scale down to zero if it does not get a request for approximately `90` seconds.
-Try watching the service scaling down by executing.
+The `greeter` service will automatically scale down to zero if it does not get request for approximately `90` seconds.
+Try watching the service scaling down by executing

 ```
 oc get pods -n serverless-tutorial -w